-Additionally, in a 2003 sovereign immunity case, a Washington court allowed a patient at a municipal public health authority to sue her doctor under an argument based on Gay Law Students Association.
-The court held that a public health authority established by a municipality for the purpose of providing health-care for the general welfare was a quasi-municipal corporation that qualified as a local government entity for purposes of a statute waiving sovereign immunity.
-This holding suggests that protection of sexual orientation statutes could be extended to employers that can be categorized as "quasi-public" corporations or state-protected monopolies, although this application has yet to be seen.
-Thus, the equal protection doctrine and state statutes that explicitly protect against sexual orientation discrimination may be a source of relief for LGBT plaintiffs, at least with respect to employees of the government or industries subject to the same regulations as government employees.
+Additionally, in a 2003 sovereign immunity case, a Washington court allowed a patient at a municipal public health authority to sue her doctor under an argument based on Gay Law Students Association.110 A public health authority established by a municipality for the purpose of providing healthcare for the general welfare was a quasi-municipal corporation that qualified as a local government entity for purposes of a statute waiving sovereign immunity.111 This holding suggests that protection of sexual orientation statutes could be extended to employers that can be categorized as "quasi-public" corporations or state-protected monopolies, although this application has yet to be seen.
+Thus, the equal protection doctrine and state statutes that explicitly protect against sexual orientation discrimination may be a source of relief for LGBTQIA+ plaintiffs, at least with respect to employees of the government or industries subject to the same regulations as government employees.

 Conversely, certain state employers advocate for heightened levels of deference when faced with sexual orientation discrimination suits.
-For instance, school districts have argued that homosexuality presents a "moral issue," and that they therefore have a right and an obligation to look out for the "best interests" of their
+For instance, school districts have argued that homosexuality presents a "moral issue," and that they therefore have a right and an obligation to look out for the "best interests" of their students.
+However, many courts have struck down school policies as vague for including general provisions to terminate, refuse to hire, or refuse to promote on

-102. See, e.g., Municipal Liability and Qualified Immunity Explored in Discrimination Case, 26 No. 6 McQuillin Mun.
+^{106.} See, e.g., Municipal Liability and Qualified Immunity Explored in Discrimination Case, 26 No. 6 McQuillin Mun.
 L. Rep. 4 (2008).

-103. Gay L. Students Ass'n v.
+^{107.} Gay L. Students Ass'n v.
 Pac.
 Tel. & Tel.
 Co., 595 P.2d 592, 599 (Cal.
 1979).

-104. Id. ("[A]rbitrary exclusion of qualified individuals from employment opportunities by a state-protected public utility does, indeed, violate the state constitutional rights of the victims of such discrimination.").
+^{108.} Id. ("[A]rbitrary exclusion of qualified individuals from employment opportunities by a state-protected public utility does, indeed, violate the state constitutional rights of the victims of such discrimination.").

-105. The holdings of Gay Law Students Ass'n and Soroka v.
+^{109.} The holdings of Gay Law Students Ass'n and Soroka v.
 Dayton Hudson Corp., 1 Cal.
 Rptr.
 2d 77, 89 (Cal.
 Ct.
 App.
 1991) effectively amended California employment statutes to prohibit discrimination on the basis of sexual orientation.
 The holdings were later codified in CAL.
 GOV'T CODE § 12920 (West, Westlaw through Ch.
-651 of the 2022 Reg.
+1 of the 2024 Reg.
 Sess.).
 For a discussion of the legislative history, see Murray v.
 Oceanside Unified Sch.
 Dist., 95 Cal.
 Rptr.
 2d 28, 36 (Cal.
 Ct.
 App.
 2000).

-106. See Woods v.
+^{110.} See Woods v.
 Bailet, 67 P.3d 511, 515 (Wash.
 Ct.
 App.
 2003).

-107. Id. (holding that plaintiff's allegation that doctors performed surgery on her without informed consent required her to file a claim with the corporation's governing body prior to filing suit, in accordance with the sovereign immunity statute).
+^{111.} Id. (holding that plaintiff's allegation that doctors performed surgery on her without informed consent required her to file a claim with the corporation's governing body prior to filing suit, in accordance with the sovereign immunity statute).